mjeffin/rheamammen/content/post/2024/Aug/christian-life.md

 Finally focus on Jesus !
 Faith , peace, grace , love and every goodness will follow.

-Ultimately, its all about what you chose to believe
+Ultimately, Every day is about choices!